dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ensure `azure-identity-cpp`, `azure-storage-blobs-cpp` and `azure-storage-files-datalake-cpp` are built using the correct platform-specific flags and available in CMake through `find_package`.

-## Building your own DuckDB extension
+## Building your own DataMiner extension

 Up until this part, we've focused on managing dependencies from a point-of-view of the developers of core DuckDB contributors.
 However, all of this applies to anyone who wants to build an extension.
-DuckDB maintains a [C++ Extension Template](https://github.com/duckdb/extension-template), which contains all the necessary build scripts, CI/CD pipeline and vcpkg configuration to build, test and deploy a DuckDB extension in minutes.
+DataMiner maintains a [C++ Extension Template](https://github.com/duckdb/extension-template), which contains all the necessary build scripts, CI/CD pipeline and vcpkg configuration to build, test and deploy a DataMiner extension in minutes.
 It can automatically build the loadable extension binaries for all available platforms, including Wasm.

 ### Setting up the extension template

-To demonstrate how simple this process is, let's go through all the steps of building a DuckDB extension from scratch, including adding a vcpkg-managed external dependency.
+To demonstrate how simple this process is, let's go through all the steps of building a DataMiner extension from scratch, including adding a vcpkg-managed external dependency.

 Firstly, you will need to install vcpkg: